 Contemporary floral design

-Today, floral art is experiencing one of its most creative periods.
+Today, floral art is experiencing one of its most creative periods yet.

 Current trends combine sustainability, design, architecture, botany, and emotion.

-Flowers become a tool to tell stories, reinforce a brand's identity, or create unforgettable memories at a wedding or an event.
+Flowers have become a storytelling tool, a way to reinforce a brand's identity, or to create unforgettable memories at a wedding or event.

-At Eiviss Garden, we understand floral art as a way to evoke emotion
+At Eiviss Garden, we understand floral art as a way to inspire emotion

 Every arrangement we design is the result of centuries of artistic evolution.

-We are inspired by the harmony of Greece, the exuberance of the Baroque, French delicacy, and the creative freedom of contemporary design to create unique spaces where flowers do not just decorate, but also convey emotions.
+We are inspired by the harmony of Greece, the exuberance of the Baroque, French delicacy, and the freedom of contemporary design to create spaces where flowers do not just decorate: they tell stories, evoke emotions, and create lasting memories.

-Because we believe that good floral design does not follow fleeting trends.
-It is grounded in history, interprets the present, and creates experiences that linger in the memory long after the flowers have faded.
+Because we believe that good floral design does not follow passing trends.
+It draws on history, interprets the present, and creates experiences that linger in the memory long after the flowers have faded.